Get an overview of your debt

 - Find your tax return.
 Check the requirements that are in it.

 - Get an overview of the debts you have registered with debt collection agencies.
-Use the Debt Request service from Virke Debt Collection.
+Read more about debt requests (virke.no)

 - Get an overview of claims from the Norwegian National Collection Agency (SI): Log in to Your page or use the Unpaid Claims service at SI.

 Contact the creditors

 Contact all your creditors once you have an overview of your debt.
 Can you pay something on the claims?
 If so, you can write a letter proposing a payment agreement.